PostHog/posthog.com/contents/blog/uh-i-like-my-job.md

 Every quarter we all get to read the same income statements that investors do.
 This is only proper: we are all of us investors ourselves, after a fashion, deferring cash today for equity we hope to increase in value tomorrow.

 I got into startups 14 years ago, but I’ve never gotten this degree of transparency at work.
+Being transparent keeps leaders honest.

 ## Rigor enables autonomy